kernel-matrix-benchmarks/kernel-matrix-benchmarks/README.md

 - Everyone is welcome to submit pull requests with tweaks and changes to how each library is being used.
 - In particular: if you are the author of one of these libraries and you think that the benchmark can be improved, please consider submitting a pull request.
 - This is meant to be an ongoing project and represent the current state-of-the-art.
-- Make everything easy to replicate, including the installation of the libraries and the data pre-processing.
+- We make everything easy to replicate, including the installation of the libraries and the data pre-processing.

 Diverse use cases:

-- Showcase challenging datasets from all fields that rely on kernel computations.
+- We showcase challenging datasets from all fields that rely on kernel computations.
-- Benchmark both pre-computation and query times.
+- We benchmark both pre-computation and query times.
-- Support both CPU and GPU implementations.
+- We support both CPU and GPU implementations.
-- Try many different values of parameters for each library -- and ignore the points that are not on the [precision-performance frontier](https://en.wikipedia.org/wiki/Pareto_front).
+- We try many different values of parameters for each library -- and ignore the points that are not on the [precision-performance frontier](https://en.wikipedia.org/wiki/Pareto_front).

 ## Authors

 - [Jean Feydy](https://www.jeanfeydy.com), [HeKA team](https://team.inria.fr/heka/), [INRIA Paris](https://www.inria.fr/en/centre-inria-de-paris).
+- ...

 We rely heavily on the template of the [ANN-benchmarks](https://github.com/erikbern/ann-benchmarks) website, built by [Erik Bernhardsson](https://erikbern.com) with significant contributions from [Martin Aumüller](http://itu.dk/people/maau/) and [Alexander Faithfull](https://github.com/ale-f).